AhmadQasim/reinforcment_learner/README.md

 Start producing.
 If the producer is currently not available, i.e. production_queue is not empty, discard production requests from the agent.
 Otherwise, add corresponding amount of product items into production queue.

-- product_type (int): type of product to produce # index of product ?? layout of config file
+- product_type (int): type of product to produce # index of product
 - num_product (int): number of product to produce

 Return